larryyangsen/react-clock/readme.md

-# A practice with react new context api
+# A practice with react new context api and useContext hook

 -   npm install -g parcel-bundler
 -   npm install